Frontier Airlines Logo

 The airline’s current symbol is a tribute to its past, even though the new brand is only formally associated with the old Frontier Airlines.
 Visual identity is based on the geometric F-shaped badge invented by Saul Bass in 1978.

 The logo was presented in September 2014 at the presentation of the Airbus A320-214 N227FR aircraft.
-It turned out that the designers returned the iconic Frontier F and the arrow pointing forward.
-This is a reference to the original emblem, which first appeared aboard the Douglas DC-3 in 1950.
+The designers returned the iconic Frontier F and the arrow pointing forward, referencing the original emblem, which first appeared aboard the Douglas DC-3 in 1950.
 The retrospective approach integrates past and future, although a stylized “F” in the word mark impairs legibility.

 The icon of three curved shapes is combined with the grotesque, geometric Gotham.
-This font family was designed by American typographer Tobias Frere-Jones in collaboration with Jesse Ragan.
+American typographer Tobias Frere-Jones designed this font family in collaboration with Jesse Ragan.
 The inspiration comes from the signs on old buildings in New York.
 The Frontier Airlines logo features a bold version of Gotham, with the first word in italics.
 A slight tilt to the right symbolizes forward movement.

 Frontier Airlines Symbol

-The first logos used a typeface reminiscent of Moki Soft with differences in the letters “F” and “R.” In modern versions, the inscription is made in fonts that almost coincide with Magnum Sans Black and JT Leonor Extra Bold Italic.
+The first logo used a typeface reminiscent of Moki Soft with differences in the letters “F” and “R.” In modern versions, the inscription is set in fonts that closely match Magnum Sans Black and JT Leonor Extra Bold Italic.

 The American airline switched to green in 1994.
-Designers from PS: Studios, Inc. decided to keep this palette but chose a new shade (# 318468), close to dark turquoise.
+Designers from PS: Studios, Inc. kept this palette but chose a new shade (# 318468), close to dark turquoise.
 And they made the word “AIRLINES” light gray (# 9E9A97).

 About Company

-The roots of this airline go deep into history because it was founded in 1959 and existed until 1972.
+The roots of this airline go deep into history, as it was founded in 1959 and operated until 1972.
 Then it had a short period of stagnation, followed by a resumption of work in 1978.
 However, in 1986, Frontier Airlines ceased operations again, merging with Continental Airlines.
 Designer Saul Bass designed the logos for both airlines.

 The re-creators of the aviation service were United Airlines pilot Frederick W. “Rick” Brown, his wife Janice Brown, and Bob Schulman.
-When Continental Airlines began to reduce international flights from Denver airport in 1993, the three formed charter firm AeroDenver Travel Services to meet the public’s demand on international destinations.
+When Continental Airlines began reducing international flights from Denver International Airport in 1993, the three formed the charter firm AeroDenver Travel Services to meet the public’s demand for international destinations.
 They invited M.C.
-“Hank” Lund, the former CEO of the former Frontier Airlines.
+“Hank” Lund, the former CEO of Frontier Airlines.
 At the same time, the airline adopted its former name – Frontier Airlines.
 Its registration took place in the winter of 1994.

-Like its prototype company of the same name, the new Frontier had a hub in Denver and for nine years used the motto “The Spirit of the West,” which was written in italics above the portholes.
+Like its prototype company of the same name, the new Frontier had a hub in Denver and, for nine years, used the motto “The Spirit of the West,” written in italics above the portholes.
 And the word “Frontier” was on the fuselage of all her aircraft.
 By the early 2000s, the carrier improved its aircraft fleet and expanded its route network.
-However, in 2020, the company found itself on the verge of collapse due to lawsuits brought against it when it did not want to compensate for the cost of tickets to passengers who could not fly due to the outbreak of COVID-19.
+However, in 2020, the company found itself on the verge of collapse due to lawsuits brought against it for failing to compensate passengers for the cost of tickets they could not fly due to the outbreak of COVID-19.

 What is the logo for Frontier Airlines?